-I’ve happily consumed matcha in a variety of ways for many years…it’s steeped (pun intended) in tradition, it’s healthful, and it’s stunning jade colour is so aesthetically pleasing, especially first thing in the morning.
-Why Matcha?
-It’s popular for several reasons, and the following points are certainly worth noting.
+I’ve happily consumed matcha in a variety of ways for many years…it’s steeped (pun intended) in tradition, it’s delicious, and it’s stunning jade colour is so aesthetically pleasing, especially first thing in the morning.

-This beautiful, smooth and creamy jade drink will be sure to get your morning started in a calm and energizing way.
+This beautiful, smooth and creamy jade drink gets my morning started in a calm and energizing way.
 I just love Matcha tea and hope you give it a try with this recipe.
-Oh, and Happy St. Patricks Day…enjoy your greens today!

 SUPER GREEN MATCHA HAZELNUT BLEND